 How to Do Barbell Walking Lunges With Arms Up

-The barbell overhead walking lunges should begin with good posture to avoid injury.
+The barbell walking lunges with arms up should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the barbell overhead walking lunges.
+If any pain is experienced, immediately stop the barbell walking lunges with arms up.